 Situations that need an estate liquidator are typically estate sales that involve senior citizens as they move out from their homes and downsize.
 Other situations needing an estate liquidator’s expertise include cases such as inheriting an estate but not wanting to keep everything, or most commonly not having time to oversee the sale of a decedent’s belongings.

-Estate liquidators work a number of roles during the process of liquidating assets.
+Estate liquidators work in several roles during the process of liquidating assets.
 Generally speaking, their work can can be divided into three phases, which are the:

 How Does an Estate Sale Work?